Skip to main content

 Systemd service configuration

 An example service file lives at contrib/untether.service.
-Two settings are critical for graceful shutdown:
+Seven settings are critical — two for systemd readiness notification, two for graceful shutdown, two for OOM (out-of-memory) behaviour, plus RestartSec:

 TimeoutStopSec=150 # Give the 120s drain timeout room to complete